kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 - Each Feature E is a cantilever with its contact force concentrated at the free edge.
 - Individual stiffness calculations exclude movement of adjoining features.

-The axial-only models for B and D omit connection bending.
-These calculations follow the assignment’s simplified feature models.
+The axial-only models for B and D do not include connection bending.

 ## Stress Analysis